Mine (Taylor Swift song): Reception

+Awards and nominations

 Live performances

-On June 11, 2010, Swift performed the song for the first time at a small, intimate concert that aired as a part of CMA Music Festival: Country’s Night to Rock on ABC on September 1, 2010.
+On June 11, 2010, Swift performed the song for the first time at a small, intimate concert that aired as a part of CMA Music Festival: Country's Night to Rock on ABC on September 1, 2010.
 She also performed "Mine" and "You Belong With Me" at the 2010 NFL Opening Kickoff event.
 On October 5, 2010, Swift performed the song live on the Italian X Factor.
-On October 9, 2010, she performed an acoustic version of "Mine" during Grand Ole Opry's 85th birthday celebration.
+On October 9, 2010, she performed an acoustic version of "Mine" during the Grand Ole Opry's 85th birthday celebration.
 She later performed the song as well as an acoustic cover of Coldplay's "Viva la Vida" in the BBC Radio 2 studio on October 21, 2010.

 Swift sang "Mine" on several other occasions.
-On October 24, 2010, Swift appeared on The Paul O'Grady Show, where she performed the song.
-On October 25, 2010, Swift sang "Mine" with two other songs from Speak Now on Speak Now: Taylor Swift Live From New York City, a special programme which was streamed live on CMT.com, MTV.com, VH1.com and other MTV Networks websites in Europe, Asia, Australia and Latin America to celebrate the release of her new album.
-She performed the song on Today show concert on October 26, 2010.
-She was scheduled to give a live performance at JetBlue's T5 Terminal at New York John F. Kennedy International Airport where she sang "Mine" and several songs from Speak Now.
+She performed it on Paul O'Grady Live on October 24, 2010.
+On October 25, 2010, Swift sang "Mine" with two other songs from Speak Now on Speak Now: Taylor Swift Live From New York City, a special programme which was streamed live on CMT.com, MTV.com, VH1.com and other MTV Networks websites in Europe, Asia, Australia and Latin America to celebrate the album's release.
+She performed the song on a Today show on October 26, 2010.
+She sang "Mine" and several songs from Speak Now at JetBlue's T5 Terminal at New York's John F. Kennedy International Airport.

 On October 27, 2010, she visited Scholastic Corporation headquarters to talk about the importance of reading and writing and perform the song to a 200 grade-schoolers and middle-schoolers at the publisher's downstairs auditorium.
 She later performed the song on Live With Regis and Kelly.
 On November 2, 2010, Swift made an appearance on Dancing with the Stars where she performed "Mine" and "White Horse" for the show's 200th episode.
-Swift was invited to perform in BBC Radio 1's first Teen Awards in London, where she sang "Mine", "Love Story" and "Speak Now."
+Swift was invited to perform in BBC Radio 1's first Teen Awards in London, where she sang "Mine", "Love Story" and "Speak Now".
 On November 19, 2010, she performed the song on the Japanese program Music Station.
-"Mine" is the second song on the set for the Speak Now World Tour (2011–12).
+"Mine" was the second song on the set list of the Speak Now World Tour (2011–2012).

-"Mine" was performed as the surprise song for the concerts in Indianapolis and Saitama during The Red Tour; and on December 8, 2015, Swift dedicated an acoustic performance of the song to 17-year old Rachel Erlandsen, who had died in a car crash before she was able to attend Swift's Australian leg of her 1989 World Tour in Brisbane.
-It was most recently performed on her Reputation Stadium Tour in June 2018 as the surprise song for her show in Louisville.
+"Mine" was performed as the "surprise song" for the concerts in Indianapolis and Saitama during the Red Tour; and on December 8, 2015, Swift dedicated an acoustic performance of the song to 17-year old Rachel Erlandsen, who had died in a car crash before she was able to attend her 1989 World Tour in Brisbane.
+She also sang "Mine" as a "surprise song" on the Reputation Stadium Tour in Louisville on June 30, 2018, and on the Eras Tour in Nashville on May 7, 2023.
+In 2024, Swift performed the track as part of mashups with her songs "Starlight" (2012), "I Can See You" (2023), and "I Don't Wanna Live Forever" (2016), at the respective Singapore (March 2), Liverpool (June 13), and Toronto (November 15) stops of the Eras Tour.